Casa Del Arbol, Baños, Ecuador.

 Feeling rather morose, I decided that I was tired of procrastinating.
 The trip abroad that had been churning around in my mind for quite some time began to take shape.
 The shape had real edges.
 It was large.
 It was called Africa.
 I had always wanted to go to Africa.

 Instead I traveled to South America.
 I flew above the Andes Mountains and the airplane I was on shook so violently that it had to be diverted to Guayaquil, a large city on the Pacific Coast.
 After several hours sitting on the tarmac, the plane took flight again.
-As it began to descend into the heavy night, it shook ever so slightly and then glided gently over the ocean, leaving behind glowing lights and swaying palms.
+It made its decent into the heavy night and shook ever so slightly, then glided gently over the ocean, leaving behind glimmering lights and swaying palms.

 My plane landed in Quito to cheers and sighs of relief.
 After several perplexing minutes with an irritated immigration official, I walked past customs and out the door into the chaos of arriving taxis and buses.
-I found my driver who had been waiting patiently for me, holding a small white sign that read my name.
+I found my driver who had been waiting patiently for me, holding a small white sign with name, Lea.
 “Mucho gusto,” I said in broken Spanish, shaking his hand.
 “Mucho gusto,” he replied, perplexed.
 Opening the car door, I climbed in and threw my backpack to the side, stretching my back against the black vinyl seat.
 As I looked out the window into blackness, something mysterious whispered to me from the mountains.
 My need for sleep was instantly vanquished.

 We sped past motorcycles and pickup trucks, weaving around traffic and dilapidated concrete houses.
 Street vendors cooked variations of meat, the scent of carne rose from the churrascos.
 A mangy dog limped out of the way and a small child kicked a soccer ball, sending it down a broken staircase.
 Car horns honked loudly and smoke wafted through an intersection.